s4birli/SpinRewriterPyt/README.md

 ====================================
-Python bindings for SpinRewriter API
+Python bindings for SpinRewriterPyt API
 ====================================

 `Spin Rewriter <http://www.spinrewriter.com/bigcontentsearch>`_ is an online